ljw980105/WalletPassGenerator/README.md

 # WalletPassGenerator

 Swift Package to generate a pass for Apple Wallet.
-This package is essentially an automated swift script of creating a wallet pass using the process described in this awesome [Ray Wenderlich Article](https://www.raywenderlich.com/2855-beginning-passbook-in-ios-6-part-1-2#toc-anchor-007)
+This package is essentially an automated swift script of creating a wallet pass using the process described in this awesome [Ray Wenderlich Article](https://www.raywenderlich.com/2855-beginning-passbook-in-ios-6-part-1-2)

 Notice that this package at the moment only supports macOS and Linux (when using a framework such as Vapor). **Running this package on iOS is not supported**.

 ## Installation:

 TBD

+* When running on linux, make sure the command line tools  `openssl` and `zip` are installed.

 ## Usage Guide